-As a member of the Board, each director may elect to receive either 65% or 100% of his/her director's fee in shares of our Common Stock.
+As a member of the Board, each director may elect to receive either 65% or 100% of his director's fee in shares of our Common Stock.
 The number of shares received by each director is calculated based on 75% of the fair market value of the Common Stock determined on the business day immediately preceding the date that the quarterly fee is due.
 The balance of each director's fee, if any, is payable in cash.
-In 2021, the fees earned by our outside directors totaled approximately \$556,000.
-As a management director, Dr. Centofanti is not eligible to participate in the 2003 Outside Directors Plan.
-Although Dr. Centofanti is not compensated for his services provided as a director, Dr. Centofanti is compensated for his services rendered as an officer of the Company (See "EXECUTIVE COMPENSATION - Summary Compensation Table").
+In 2022, the fees earned by our outside directors totaled approximately \$572,000.

-In the event of a "change of control" (as defined in the 2003 Outside Directors Plan) or death or disability of the director, each outstanding stock option and stock award shall immediately become exercisable in full notwithstanding the vesting or exercise provisions contained in the stock option agreement.
+In the event of a "change of control" (as defined in the 2003 Outside Directors Plan), each outstanding stock option and stock award shall immediately become exercisable in full notwithstanding the vesting or exercise provisions contained in the stock option agreement.